kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 	}
 }
 ```
 Note that we included ```#pragma omp critical``` to indicate that each processor has a common queue or array and it locks it in, keeping a sort of global copy among all jobs.
 Although not the most efficient way to parallelize (some threads may remain idle), it is a more intuitive and simpler approach to reduce execution time.
+Time complexity of this algorithm is O((n+m)/c), where n is the number of nodes, m is the number of edges, and c is the number of cores/threads used.

+### Test Data

+### Results

 ![](BFS_CC/bfs_omp_su.png)